metalstormbass/Cloudguard_Azure_FSP/README.md

 - Secret <br>
 - Subscription ID <br>

 Ensure that you give this app registration "Contributor" permission.
-This is required for Terraform to build the environment.

 ## Prep the Github Environment